Hedwyn/sockcan/docs/index.md

 This library provides different sets of functionalities:

 * core (`import sockcan`): a fast implementation of socketcan protocol.
-Should perform about 60x faster than `python-can`.
+Should perform about 60x faster than `python-can` with the native version (default), and ~4x faster with the pure Python one.
 * daemon (`import sockcan.daemon`): a userspace implementation of the socketcan driver.
 Runs a HTTP daemon over the real CAN bus, applications can subscribe to the daemon and get a socketcan-like socket to read and write to the bus.
 This enables additional capabilities on top of what the underlying driver offers natively, such as concurrent access to the bus from multiple